SparrowLabsCo/s3-lambda-producer-pipeline/README.md

 ## Testing

-After deployment, create a folder named patients and upload a CSV formatted file to the S3.
+After deployment, create a folder named `patients` in the S3 input bucket and upload the patients.csv file from the `data/` folder.
 Go to the CloudWatch Logs for the deployed Lambda function.
 You will see the event is logged out containing the Object data.
-Go to the AWS Glue catalog to see the crawler status and tables created
+Go to the AWS Glue catalog to see the crawler status and tables created.